BenjaminWills/dijkstras_algorithm_solver/readme.md

 Where $E$ is the total number of edges and $V$ is the total number of nodes.

 This means that for each edge added the time to run the algorithm increases multiplicatively and for each node added the time increases logarithmically.

+Note that the proper way to make this algorithm efficient is to use C++ or some other `lower level` language than python!